Post Guidance for Online Communities: Results

 \subsection{Heterogeneity of the effect}

 Not all communities are impacted by the Post Guidance in the same way.
-This is illustrated in \Figref{fig:het}, where we show that effect sizes vary widely across communities for three out of the thirteen outcomes considered.
-To further explore when Post Guidance is effective \vs when it is not, we decompose the effect size into five components: one ``baseline'' effect and four ``interaction'' effects associated with subreddit and user characteristics (see \Tabref{tab:outcomes}); see Equation ~\ref{eq:2}.
+This is illustrated in \Figref{fig:het}, where we show that effect sizes vary widely across communities.
+To further explore when Post Guidance is effective, we decompose the effect size into five components: one ``baseline'' effect and four ``interaction'' effects associated with subreddit and user characteristics (see \Tabref{tab:outcomes}); see Equation ~\ref{eq:2}.
 Recall that we can interpret the coefficients associated with the interaction ($\gamma$) as whether the effect is stronger or weaker when users or subreddits have specific characteristics.

 \xhdr{Newcomers} We operationalize newcomers as users who, in the 90 days before enrolling in the experiment, did not visit their assigned community (54\% of users).
 Surprisingly, we find that the effect for Post Guidance was not significantly different for newcomers when compared to other users for any of the 13 outcome variables considered (see \Figref{fig:het2}a).
 This indicates that people who are somewhat familiar with a community benefited equally from the feature compared to those who were not.